 Risk Elevated Among International Auto Mechanics

-While the United States has enacted a number of protective guidelines that regulate the use of asbestos, many other countries still rely heavily on the mineral.
+While the U.S. enacted a number of protective guidelines that regulate the use of asbestos, many other countries still rely heavily on the mineral.

 Global industries, including the auto repair industry, are still dependent on asbestos.
 Until further asbestos bans are enacted, occupational exposure still remains a significant threat for countless workers.